 - Store the homemade syrup in the refrigerator for up to 2 weeks.

-- Green Chartreuse is higher proof (55 percent ABV) than Yellow Chartreuse (40 percent ABV), so it will burn better.
+- The green liqueur is higher proof (55 percent ABV) than the yellow liqueur (40 percent ABV), so it will burn better.

 - Skip the egg white if you prefer.